AMReX-Fluids/AMReX-Hydro/Docs/source/AdvectiveTerm.rst

 AMReX-Hydro provides the option to compute the advective term either in conservative (:math:`\grad \cdot \U s`) or convective form (:math:`\U \cdot \grad s`).
-The exact equations differ slightly depending on whether the fluxes are intensive (default for Cartesian geometries without embedded boundaries) or extensive (EB or R-Z coordinates).
+The exact equations differ slightly depending on whether the fluxes are intensive or extensive (required for R-Z coordinates).

 Intensive fluxes
 ~~~~~~~~~~~~~~~~